quixio/quix-streams/docs/processing.md

 }
 ```

-and we only need "temperature" and "timestamp" columns for processing:
+and you only need "temperature" and "timestamp" columns for processing:

 ```json
 {